ruinshe/ruinshe/README.md

 - Slaying demons in **Diablo II**.
 - Hunting massive beasts in **Monster Hunter**.
 - Remembering my roots with classic **Pokémon** games.
+- I've used Arch Linux for over a decade and transitioned all my machines to NixOS in 2025.
+- I've switched from Emacs to NeoVim as my primary editor.

 ---